2019 AT&T strike

-The 2019 AT&T strike was a labor strike involving about 20,000 employees of AT&T in the Southern United States.
-Members of the Communications Workers of America (CWA) went on strike from August 24 to August 28, following the failure to agree to new employment contracts.
-Following several days of protest across nine states, the strike ended with a tentative deal reached between CWA and AT&T.
+The 2019 AT&T strike was a labor strike involving approximately 20,000 employees of AT&T across the Southern United States.
+Members of the Communications Workers of America (CWA) initiated the strike on August 24, 2019, after negotiations over new labor contracts stalled.
+The work stoppage affected operations in nine states and lasted until August 28, when a tentative agreement was reached between CWA and AT&T, leading to the strike's conclusion.

 Background

 On August 3, 2019, employment contracts between 20,000 members of the Communications Workers of America (CWA) and AT&T Southeast were set to expire.
 These workers primarily consisted of customer service representatives and technicians from AT&T's wired phone and Internet division.
 Leading up to this, discussions between the two parties regarding future contract agreements were proving to be unfruitful, and leading up to the expirations the CWA began to prepare for the possibility of a labor strike.
 The previous month, members of the CWA voted to authorize a strike if an agreement regarding contracts could not be made.
 On August 3, hundreds of telecommunications workers held a rally outside AT&T Midtown Center (AT&T Southeast's headquarters) in Atlanta.
 On August 10, the workers began to work without a contract.
 A meeting on August 20 between AT&T and union officials again proved fruitless, with the union alleging that proposals by the company would have reduced paid sick time, among other unwanted effects.